Soul Train: Attempted revivals and new ownership

-When Don Cornelius Productions still owned the program, clips of the show's performances and interviews were kept away from online video sites such as YouTube owing to copyright infringement claims.
-Cornelius also frowned upon the unauthorized distribution of Soul Train episodes through the sale of third-party VHS or DVD compilations.

-In May 2008, Cornelius sold the rights to the Soul Train library to MadVision Entertainment, whose principal partners came from the entertainment and publishing fields.
+In May 2008, Don Cornelius Productions sold the rights to the Soul Train library to MadVision Entertainment, whose principal partners came from the entertainment and publishing fields.
 The price and terms of the deal were not disclosed.
 However, by the start of the 2008–09 television season, the Tribune Broadcasting-owned stations (including national carrier WGN America) that had been the linchpin of the show's syndication efforts dropped the program, and many others followed suit.
 Soul Trains website acknowledged that the program had ceased distribution on September 22, 2008.

 Following the purchase by MadVision, the Soul Train archives were exposed to new forms of distribution.
 In April 2009, MadVision launched a Soul Train channel on YouTube.
 Three months later the company entered into a licensing agreement with Time Life to distribute Soul Train DVD sets.
 MadVision then came to terms with Paramount-owned BET to relaunch the Soul Train Music Awards for BET's spin-off channel, Centric, in November 2009.
 Centric would broadcast archived episodes of the program.
 Archived episodes can also be seen on Bounce TV.

 MadVision sold the rights to Soul Train in 2011 to a consortium led by basketball player Magic Johnson and backed by private equity firm InterMedia Partners.
 The Johnson-InterMedia consortium planned on a potential film project that Cornelius had briefly mentioned prior to selling the franchise, as well as producing potential stage adaptations and a cruise.
 As part of the sale, Johnson's Aspire TV channel also began airing reruns of the series.

 Cornelius continued to appear for Soul Train documentaries and ceremonies until his death by suicide in February 2012.
 In 2013, Centric began presenting a cruise-based revival, marketed as Soul Train Cruise.

 All rights and trademarks to the Soul Train brand including the show's extensive library, the annual cruise event, and the award shows are now under the ownership of Paramount after its Paramount Media Networks division acquired the franchise in 2016.